 The commission’s number one mandate is choosing a species that has exhibited homosexual behavior.
 Canadian biologist Bruce Bagemihl’s research has documented homosexual behavior in hundreds of animal species, including mammals, birds, fish, reptiles, amphibians and insects.

-The commission must also choose an animal that lives in the state, was not introduced to North America by the white man, is not carnivorous, has a lean environmental footprint, is not part of a patriarchal system and whose mating rituals do not glorify rape culture.
+The commission must also choose an animal that lives in the state, was not introduced to North America by the white man, is vegan, does not harm the planet, is not part of a patriarchal system and whose mating rituals do not glorify rape culture.

 “Yes, 20% of Californians live in poverty, violent crime is up 15% in the last two years and thousands of residents and businesses are fleeing the state.
 However, creating a commission to choose a more progressive official state animal is the prioritization of government resources that California politicians are known for,” said Alex Padilla, the California Secretary of State.